pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

 get you as quick as possible to the point you can start doing useful things with your device.

+It is strongly recommended to update the firmware on your device before coding, this is described in section 1.3 below

 This chapter will get you unboxed and ready to code in no time.

 - :ref:`Unboxing and the expansion board <unboxing>`